 Once you've answered these questions you can go ahead and register your business with your respective state.
 Your business name which will be known as your trade name, fictitious name or DBA "Doing business as" name.

-At this point you should also apply for a business tax ID or Employer Identification number (an EIN in the US) if you are required to do so based on your business structure type and if you will have employees.
+At this point you should also apply for a business tax ID on the IRS website or Employer Identification number (an EIN in the US) if you are required to do so based on your business structure type and if you will have employees.
 Also, if you are a non-profit organization, a partnership, an LLC or a corporation you might need to register with specific state agencies.

 Don't forget to reserve your business name on the various social media outlets by creating your accounts in advance of when you'll be ready to start your awareness and marketing campaigns and posting information about your business online.
 Some social media outlets that are very popular these days are Instagram, Facebook, Twitter, Snapchat, Pinterest and Periscope.